andrewrlee/github-thrift-client-server/README.md

 # github-thrift-client-server

-This project consists of 4 projects:
+This repo consists of 4 related projects:
  - api
  - feeder
  - server